RetroBloxxer/retrobloxxer.github.io/content/blog/2026-05-26-restrict/index.md

 yeah, child safety. amazing. fuckin amazing. (sarcasm induced)

-WHEN IN FACT, YOU COULD'VE GET THE KIDS STARTING THE SCHOOL SHOOTINGS ARRESTED USING DISCORD
+WHEN IN FACT, YOU COULD'VE GET THE KIDS STARTING THE SCHOOL SHOOTINGS ARRESTED USING DISCORD (the kids doing this told that they were gonna do this on discord)

 ## age checks
-parents love it, the government loves it, everyone loves it.
+parents love it, the government loves it, everyone loves it, it's a "security" implementation.

 it's the shitass tech that detects your age using AI (WHY?!) with the help of ur personal data (looking at you Roblox.)